2020PB/police-brutality/reports/California.md

 ## Walnut Creek

-### Armored law enforcement vehicle threatens protestors, deploys tear gas on highway | June 1st
+### Armored law enforcement vehicle threatens protesters, deploys tear gas on highway | June 1st

-In this video, an armored law enforcement vehicle tells protestors blocking a highway to disperse over megaphone.
+In this video, an armored law enforcement vehicle tells protesters blocking a highway to disperse over megaphone.
 It sounds like the operator is saying "if you do not move, you will be dead," but video later released by the police department seems to show that the operator instead said "if you do not move, you will be gassed."
 The protesters do not move; the officers deploy tear gas, coating the highway in dense, opaque clouds of blinding fog.
 Vehicles are seen waiting to continue on their way; it is unclear whether these vehicles attempted to navigate the clouds of tear gas.
 (Note: Jalopnik reports that this happened on June 2; however, protests consistent with the video were only reported on June 1, and other sources place the video on June 1.)

 tags: threaten, tear-gas, vehicle, protester